ashutoshmjain/gita/src/mathuraChap08.md

 That was a shock to fairy - how can you be so sure?

-Well, no one can tell for sure because being sure needs a written proof.
-But we can see the proof in the pudding - Angel felt he was put to test.
+Well, no one can tell for sure but we can see the proof in the pudding - Angel felt he was put to test.
 He tried to make a case -  human's world is different from that of animals - a step-up even from their "speech only" ancestors!
 They have thousands of specializations.
 People spend better part of their lives honing the skills that they practice rest of their lives.
 This idea of skill building was first described in `Bhagvad Gita` - a part of `Mahabharata`.
-The root idea of value exchange - based on `Vikarma` - the proof of work.
+This means that the epic was written before or the around the time of idea of organised work - when humans understood the value of working together in agriculture or mining etc. The root idea of value exchange came from `Gita` - based on `Vikarma` - the proof of work.

 > `Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
 For example when we practice daily to improve our game, it is `Karma`.
 On the other side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of work.
 With `Karma` we ingest information; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
 In the process, with a continuous feedback loop, we train our  biological neural network - in narrative(s) of our choice.
 >